Why Your Brand Is Not Converting (Even If It Looks Good)

 Does it feel cohesive?

-But customers don’t convert because something “looks nice.”
+But customers do not convert because something looks nice.

 They convert because:

-If those layers are misaligned, conversion friction appears — even when visuals are polished.
+If those layers are misaligned, conversion friction appears even when the visuals look polished.

 1. Positioning Drift